What you ACTUALLY need for your baby’s first year of life

 Starting Solids

-This set by PandaEar includes all the essential dishes for a really great price!
-I liked teaching my kids to drink from an open cup and letting them self-feed chunky purees with this easy-to-hold cutlery.
+This set by PandaEar includes all the essential dishes for a really great price.
+I like teaching my kids to drink from an open cup and letting them self-feed chunky purees with this easy-to-hold cutlery.

-And of course, you will want a good stash of bibs.
-These long-sleeved bibs have lots of coverage for the first few months, and these silicone bibs work well for less messy snacks or once they get a bit older.
+And of course, you will want some bibs.
+The long-sleeve bibs from ikea provide lots of coverage for the first few months, and these silicone bibs work well for less messy snacks or once they get a bit older.

 Baby Toys